 We have all seen the B2B landscape evolve this year and one thing remained constant- buyers are increasingly demanding that same personalized, omnichannel purchasing experience of the B2C market.
 No longer are deals being won by sitting in the right market, offering a superior product or service, or simply being the lowest-cost producer.
-Buyers expect more, and B2B companies are reacting by putting customer centricity and experience at the heart of their strategy.
+Buyers expect more, and B2B companies are reacting by putting customer-centricity and experience at the heart of their strategy.

-Going into 2023, we expect to see many B2B companies continue to react but anticipate more companies will come out strong by eliminating problems before they have a chance to appear.
+This year, we expect to see many B2B companies continue to react but anticipate more companies will come out strong by eliminating problems before they have a chance to appear.
 B2B companies have a chance to create a true competitive advantage for their future growth during this time.
 Echidna's team of experts is sharing several key strategies that will help B2B manufacturers stand out and see success now and future looking.

 In order to build a culture that prioritizes the customer and is proactive, you are going to have to work towards creating transparency amongst teams and improving efficiency in order to innovate and evolve with buyer demands.
 To do this will require breaking down organizational silos, which largely intertwine themselves with a digital transformation because more times than not requires the integration of new technology in order to create such visibility and communication.
 However, breaking down organizational silos is just one part of allowing the business to become customer driven end-to-end and one piece of a larger transformation.

 In 2022 this means things such as enhancing digital personalization capabilities, adopting an eCommerce marketplace model, and even automated/self-service capabilities for the buyer.
 By prioritizing customer satisfaction and loyalty, you will find that your digital channels will need to be leveraged more and your traditional sales, marketing, and customer service team roles will evolve into more meaningful personal relationships with customers in large part thanks to the data you are (hopefully) able to gather from their digital interactions.